jrobind/soccer.js/README.md

 ### Update Team Stats

-Once the league table has been rendered you can easily update individual team stats by using the ```updateTeam()``` method.
+Once the league table has been rendered, you can easily update individual team stats by using the ```updateTeam()``` method.
 The method accepts an object (or multiple objects) containing team stats you wish to update.
 The object __must__ contain a ```name``` property with its value set equal to the name of the team to be updated. __You do not need to pass in a goal difference value - it is automatically calculated__.

 The table will auto-update and sort the teams.
 The method also returns an updated and sorted league array.
 You do not have to update all of the team stats - you can update a few if you wish: